ypid/event-processing-framework/README.md

 * Host: Device from which events originate/are emitted.
 It does not necessarily have to have an IP address.
 Think about sensors that are attached via a bus to a controller that than has an IP address.
 In this example, the sensor would be the host.
 * Observer: As defined by ECS.
 The controller from the example above is an "observer".
 * Agent: A program on a host shipping events to entrance (if in use) or directly to the aggregator.
 The agent could also run on the observer if the host is unsuitable/undesirable to run the agent.
 Corresponds to the Vector agent role, see below.
-* Entrance: A program on a dedicated server that provides the interface for third parties to send logs to.
-It is the first component of the log collection system.
+* Entrance: A program on a dedicated server that provides the interface for third parties to send logs to (push).
 Corresponds to the Vector entrance role, see below.
 * Aggregator: A program on a dedicated server that reads, parses, enriches and forwards events (usually to a search engine for analysis).
 Corresponds to the Vector aggregator role, see below.
 * Untrusted field: A unvalidated field from a host.
 * Trusted field: A field based on data from the aggregator or a validated untrusted field.